Stirling Engine Software

 • Pictures of the MOD II automotive Stirling engine produced in the 1980s

 • Pictures of the SES engine (a Stirling dish that produces power using concentrated solar energy)

 , by G. R. Dochat, H. S. Chen, S. Bhate, and T. Marusak, August 1979.
-The comparison was independently done by an individual who bought my program, and who later informed me that the simulation results precisely match the results in the report, for a 5 kW free-piston engine.
+The comparison was independently done by someone else, who informed me that the simulation results precisely match the results in the report, for a 5 kW free-piston engine.
 The free-piston engine, described in the report, was treated as a beta engine in the program input.
 This allowed for direct comparison between the report results and the simulation results.

 The program only models alpha engines with two pistons, and beta/gamma engines with one power piston and one displacer.
 The program does not accommodate engine designs with multiple pistons/displacers operating in multiple cylinders (such as the Rinia